NU-CS-Software-Studio-Fall-25/clubhouse/README.md

 An app to allow users to find and create clubs.

 ## Members
-Alex Shen, Theo Maurino, Eiko Reisz, Neo Trovela-Villamiel
+Alex Shen, Theo Maurino, Neo Trovela-Villamiel

 ### MVP
  - A front-end website where clubs post information such as meeting time, location, description, and a link to a chat group / space.